JuiiiDixit/Jui-Dixit-EDA-AllExpts-25070123059/Experiment 18/README.md

-# Experiment: Real-World and Interactive Visualization Techniques
+# Experiment 18: Real-World and Interactive Visualization Techniques

 ## Aim of the Experiment:
 To explore and implement various real-world and interactive visualization techniques using Python libraries such as Plotly, Matplotlib, and specialized plotting tools.